rails/rails/guides/source/active_record_querying.md

 ### Count

-If you want to see how many records are in your model's table you could call +Client.count+ and that will return the number.
-If you want to be more specific and find all the clients with their age present in the database you can use +Client.count(:age)+.
+If you want to see how many records are in your model's table you could call `Client.count` and that will return the number.
+If you want to be more specific and find all the clients with their age present in the database you can use `Client.count(:age)`.

 For options, please see the parent section, "Calculations":#calculations.

 ### Average

-If you want to see the average of a certain number in one of your tables you can call the +average+ method on the class that relates to the table.
+If you want to see the average of a certain number in one of your tables you can call the `average` method on the class that relates to the table.
 This method call will look something like this:

 ```ruby
 Client.average("orders_count")